 Earlier models have three doors, making rear seat access slightly more awkward.
 The Mark III from 2016 however, is a solid five-door hatchback.
 Much of the cabin is shared with other Focus models.

 It feels like a usable car from the mainstream manufacturer with the most dealerships in the UK.
 Standard practical details include adjustable seats and steering column, useful door bins and a big glovebox.
 And there’s a handy USB socket in the front console.

 Official figures will show the Focus RS appearing to be surprisingly thrifty with petrol.
 The Mark III version has a commendable official fuel economy of 37mpg.

 With the Focus RS, Ford has created an extreme hot hatch with a cult following.
-It has rally-bred high performance potential and all the sporty trimmings, inside and out.
-Specialist motoring journalists rate it highly as a driving machine – yet for non-enthusiast moments there’s still plenty of Focus practicality on offer, especially in the 5-door Mark II version.
+It has rally-bred high-performance potential and all the sporty trimmings, inside and out.
+Specialist motoring journalists rate it highly as a driving machine – yet for non-enthusiast moments there’s still plenty of Focus practicality on offer, especially in the five-door Mark II version.

 Still looking for the one?

 Use our comparison tool to find the car for you